Runbook Scheduling page

 3. Specify the inputs for the runbook.
 These inputs are populated from the Riverbed API.
 Make sure to specify the primary entityClosed Things deployed in the customer environment that are needed to run the business, such as applications, devices, interfaces, and locations. for which the runbook will execute, as well as any other inputs that the runbook requires.
 Click Next when you have done this.

 4. Specify the schedule to use.
 This can be an existing saved schedule, or you can define a new one.
 Specify a date and time to begin and define the interval at which the schedule will repeat.
+For a new schedule, choose the timezone for the schedule (the default is your browser timezone).
+The selected timezone is shown below the start date and time.
 Click Next when you have done this.

 5. Review the schedule definition and click Submit to finalize it and add it to the list on the Runbook Scheduling page.
 The scheduled execution will also be visible on the Runbook Analyses page.